Nyagah-Tech/blog/README.md

 this is an apllication that enables users to share blog all over the world.this application gives a platform for both a writer and a user.the user can view blogs while a writer can delete the blog as well as demotivating comment.

+you can get the live application at https://hubblog.herokuapp.com/

 ## Requirements for installation